VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 each other which may cause unpredicatable behavior in the system; some processes might end up as zombie processes continuing to run and use resources but never completing.
-The team identified the following specific failure scenarios related to the **RegistrationProcess** workflow.
-The workflow could:
+The team identified the following specific failure scenarios related to the **RegistrationProcessManager** process manager.
+The process manager could:

 * Crash or be unable to persist its state after it receives an event but before it sends any commands.
 The message processor may not be able to mark the event as complete, so after a timeout the event is placed back in the topic subscription and re-processed.
 * Crash after it persists its state but before it sends any commands.
-  This puts the system into an inconsistent state because the workflow saved its new state without sending out the expected commands.
+  This puts the system into an inconsistent state because the process manager saved its new state without sending out the expected commands.
 The original event is put back in the topic subscription and re-processed.
 * Fail to mark that an event has been processed.
-The workflow will process the event a second time because after a timeout, the system will put the event back onto the service bus topic subscription.
+The process manager will process the event a second time because after a timeout, the system will put the event back onto the service bus topic subscription.
 * Timeout while it waits for a specific event that it is expecting.
-The workflow cannot continue processing and reach an expected end-state.
+The process manager cannot continue processing and reach an expected end-state.
-* Receive an event that it does not expect to receive while the workflow is in a particular state.
-This may indicate a problem elsewhere that implies that it is unsafe for the workflow to continue.
+* Receive an event that it does not expect to receive while the process manager is in a particular state.
+This may indicate a problem elsewhere that implies that it is unsafe for the process manager to continue.

 These scenarios can be summarized to identify two issues to address:

-1. The **RegistrationProcess** handles an event successfully but fails to mark the message as complete.
-The **RegistrationProcess** will then process the event again after it is automatically returned to the subscription to the Windows Azure Service Bus topic.
+1. The **RegistrationProcessManager** handles an event successfully but fails to mark the message as complete.
+The **RegistrationProcessManager** will then process the event again after it is automatically returned to the subscription to the Windows Azure Service Bus topic.
-2. The **RegistrationProcess** handles an event successfully, marks it as complete, but then fails to send out the commands.
+2. The **RegistrationProcessManager** handles an event successfully, marks it as complete, but then fails to send out the commands.

 ### Making the System Resilient Whan an Event is Reprocessed

-If the behavior of the workflow itself is idempotent, then if it receives and processes an event a second time then this does not result in any inconsistencies within the system.
+If the behavior of the process manager itself is idempotent, then if it receives and processes an event a second time then this does not result in any inconsistencies within the system.
 This approach would handle the first three failure conditions.
-After a crash, you can restart the workflow and reprocess the incoming event a second time.
+After a crash, you can restart the process manager and reprocess the incoming event a second time.

-Instead of making the workflow idempotent, you could ensure that all the commands that the workflow sends are idempotent.
-Restarting the workflow may result in sending commands a second time, but if those commands are idempotent this will have no adverse affect on the process or the system.
-For this approach to work, you will still need to modify the workflow to guarantee that it sends all commands at least once.
+Instead of making the process manager idempotent, you could ensure that all the commands that the process manager sends are idempotent.
+Restarting the process manager may result in sending commands a second time, but if those commands are idempotent this will have no adverse affect on the process or the system.
+For this approach to work, you will still need to modify the process manager to guarantee that it sends all commands at least once.
 If the commands are idempotent, it doesn't matter if they are sent multiple times, but it does matter if a command is never sent at all.